 Workaround to mitigate the issue

 To mitigate this issue, set the keyboard language to English during user creation or use a Microsoft Account to complete OOBE.
-You can set the keyboard language back to your preferred language after user creation.
+After user creation, You can return the keyboard language to your preferred language.

 Additionally, it is known that some Input Method Editor (IME) may become unresponsive or may have high CPU usage.
 Affected IMEs include Chinese Simplified (ChsIME.EXE) and Chinese Traditional (ChtIME.EXE) with Changjie/Quick keyboard.